usnistgov/mass/README.md

 ```
 data.datasets[0].obscure_method_name?
 ```

+Docstrings are really easy to add, they're a great way to contribute to mass.

+## Tests

+If you look for files named `test_*.py` they will have examples of how the tested functions are called.
+You can learn a fair amount from looking at them.

 ## Doxygen site

 The subdirectory doc contains configuration and a Makefile to generate a local copy of a doxygen website.
 For a mac: